soybin/soybin.github.io/articles/_posts/2020-05-22-raymarch-the-geometry-and-pathtrace-the-scene.md

 This is a very simple implementation, and if you were to use the returned value from this function as the value for the three color channels of each pixel, you would get a black and white image with some very obvious banding artifacts (since we're deriving the return value from two integers).

-There's also a lot of things I've left out of this explanation because they're beyond the scope of this article, such as primitive shapes transformation and combination (somewhat similar to intersection boolean operations), spatial transforms, and even [infinite repetition](https://www.youtube.com/watch?v=zy1l1SLJDo4), among many others.
-Minimally modifying the DE for your geometry will dramatically alter the end result of the geometry.
+There's a lot of things regarding DEs I've left out of this explanation because they're beyond the scope of this article, such as primitive shapes transformation and combination (somewhat similar to intersection boolean operations), spatial transforms, and, my favorite, [modular repetition](https://www.youtube.com/watch?v=zy1l1SLJDo4), among many others.
+Slightly modifying the DE for your geometry will dramatically alter its end result.

 ### ray direction
-I've skipped over this until now, because it's not vital to conceptually understanding raymarching.
-However, it is a very important implementation detail in most cases.
-The following, is an example of a formula for calculating the direction that each pixel's ray \\(rayDirection(P_x, P_y)\\) should follow, given a desired field of view \\(fov\\) in radians:
+The following is not vital to understand raymarching; however, it is a basic implementation detail.
+To calculate a pixel's ray direction given a screen resolution \\(width\\) and \\(height\\) and a desired field of view \\(fov\\), I use the following expression:

-Let the constant \\(P_x\\) be equal to the pixel x-coordinate on your screen.
+Let the constant \\(P_x\\) be equal to the pixel x-coordinate on the screen.
-Let the constant \\(P_y\\) be equal to the pixel y-coordinate on your screen.
+Let the constant \\(P_y\\) be equal to the pixel y-coordinate on the screen.
-Let the constant \\(width\\) be equal to your screen's width in pixels.
+Let the constant \\(width\\) be equal to the screen's width in pixels.
-Let the constant \\(height\\) be equal to your screen's height in pixels.
+Let the constant \\(height\\) be equal to the screen's height in pixels.

 \\[rayDirection(P_x, P_y) = [x, y, -z]\\]
 \\[x = P_x + 0.5 - \frac{width}{2}\\]
 \\[y = P_y + 0.5 - \frac{height}{2}\\]
 \\[z = \frac{height}{tan(\frac{fov}{2})}\\]

-This formula applies to most physically based rendering (pbr) techniques, and the implementation itself is very straighforward.
+This expression comes in handy when using a fragment shader on a quad to render a scene.

-### real world usage
+### usage
-As long as you can derive a function that, for any given point in 3d space, returns its distance from the closest point to any geometry in the scene, you can render pretty much anything with a great performance.
+As long as one can derive a function that, for any given point in 3d space, returns its distance from the closest point to any geometry in the scene, one can render pretty much anything with a great performance.
 Adding dynamic lighting, shadowing, occlusion and surface color would have a very low computational cost.
 Even changing the geometry's scale, position and rotation.
 Anything is valid, because everything is dynamic and computed in real time.

-Raymarching is not mainstream in the videogame industry, the reason for this is that you __*need*__ a DE function, and in order for it to run in real time, all of it should to be computed in a fragment shader on the GPU side.
-When you have a world with hundreds of independent entities interacting with each other, materials to be computed, and very specific and complex geometrical shapes, it becomes counterproductive to have an efficient DE.
+Raymarching is not mainstream in the videogame industry, and the reason for this is that **_a DE function is required_**; and in order for it to run in real time, the whole scene should to be computed in a fragment shader on the GPU side.
+When dealing with a world with hundreds of independent entities interacting with each other, materials to be computed, and very specific and complex geometrical shapes, it becomes counterproductive to have an efficient DE at the core of the rendering pipeline.

-On the other hand, whenever you have an accurate DE, you can efficiently compute your scene using raymarching.
-This makes raymarching the ideal method to render complex mathematical models, such as fractals or combinations of these.
+On the other hand, whenever the geometry can be expressed through a distance estimator, raymarching is, by far, the most elegant and efficient technique.
+This makes raymarching the ideal method to render complex mathematical models, such as fractals.

 ## pathtracing
-Pathtracing is a rendering technique derived from raytracing.
-We'll discuss the differences between this two terms later in this article.
+It could be said that pathtracing derives from raytracing.
+However, the differences between these terms can be confusing and we'll deal with them later in this article.
+As for now, I'll briefly explain what pathtracing is all about.

-There are two important constants to define when implementing a pathtracing algorithm: the samples per pixel, and the bounces per ray.
+There are two main constants to define when implementing a pathtracing algorithm: samples per pixel and bounces per ray.

 The idea behind pathtracing is to *__iteratively integrate most of the light arriving to a point in the surface of the geometry__*, so that the image looks as real as possible.
 To visualize it, this is the pseudocode for a very basic pathtracing algorithm (only Lambertian reflection):